 Courtney Weiss Smith

-Courtney Weiss Smith is an Associate Professor in the Department of English and Affiliated Faculty in the Science in Society Program at Wesleyan University.
-She is also an Associate Editor at History & Theory.
+Courtney Weiss Smith is an Associate Professor in the Department of English and an Associate Editor at History & Theory.
 Her first book, Empiricist Devotions: Science, Religion, and Poetry in Early Eighteenth-Century England (University of Virginia Press, 2016), won the Walker Cowen Memorial Prize for outstanding scholarship in eighteenth-century studies.
-She is also co-editor, with Kate Parker, of Eighteenth-Century Poetry and the Rise of the Novel Reconsidered (Bucknell University Press, 2014).
-Currently, she is writing The Sound of Sense in Enlightenment England, a history of ideas about poetic sound (including rhyme, onomatopoeia, pun, and polyptoton).
+She is the editor, with James Noggle, of a substantively revised 11th edition of the Norton Anthology of English Literature, vol. C, The Restoration and Eighteenth Century (forthcoming, 2023).
+She is also writing Sound Stuff: Words in Enlightenment Philosophy and Poetics, a history of ideas about poetic sound (including rhyme, onomatopoeia, pun, and polyptoton).
 The project explores how poets but also philosophers and natural philosophers understood the material forms that words took.
 Selected publications include:

 Eighteenth-Century Poetry and the Rise of the Novel Reconsidered, ed.
 Kate Parker and Courtney Weiss Smith (Bucknell University Press, 2014; paperback, 2015).